owncloud/docs/docs/build-the-docs.md

 To install git, download and install the [git package][link-git-package] for your operating system, or use your package manager, if you are using a Linux distribution.

-#### Node 8
+#### Node

 While you can install Node from the official packages, we strongly recommend that you use [NVM][link-nvm] (Node Version Manager) to install and manage Node.
 Follow the [NVM installation instructions][link-nvm-installation-instructions] to set up NVM on your machine.
 Once you've installed NVM, open a new terminal and install Node 8 using the following command:

 ```
-nvm install 8
+nvm install
 ```

-You can switch to this version of Node at any time using the following command:
+You can switch to a version of Node at any time using the following command:

 ```
-nvm use 8
+nvm use 10
 ```

-To make Node 8 the default in new terminals, type:
+To make Node 10 the default in new terminals, type:

 ```
-nvm alias default 8
+nvm alias default 10
 ```

 #### Yarn